noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

   - a single item cannot be read greater than 3k RCU, or written at more than 1k WCU
   - eventually consistent reads are levied at half the cost of strongly consistent reads
 - streams: similar to kensis streams and compatible with the kinesis client library
+  - an ordered flow of information about changes to a table
   - all writes are recorded in the stream like a changelog
     - you can specify the level of detail recorded
   - streams are durable and kept for up to 24 hours